Top Things to Know Before Moving to Bridgeport, CT

 September and October are the most comfortable months with highs ranging from the mid-60s to the mid-70s and little humidity.

 Transportation in Bridgeport

-Bridgeport is a prominent stop on the Metro-North Railroad, taking commuters to and from Penn Station in Manhattan with ease.
-It’s roughly a 50-minute ride.
+The city is also a prominent stop on the Metro-North Railroad, taking commuters to and from Penn Station in Manhattan in less than an hour.

 The Greater Bridgeport Transit Authority provides local bus service to Bridgeport from other Connecticut cities including Trumbull, Stratford, Fairfield, Milford, and Shelton.

 There’s also a regional airport outside of Bridgeport that’s technically in the town of Stratford.

 Many Bridgeport residents utilize Amtrak and Metro-North commuter trains to get to work in New York City; these trains also serve Waterbury and New Haven.

 During the week, a Shoreline East Service will connect to Bridgeport and Stamford, and will provide transportation to New London and Old Saybrook via New Haven.